Another historical article, written sometime before 2005. This is so much easier now with smartphones and shared calendars!

-Keeping up with where everyone in our family is at any given time, much less when things need to happen, is not a trivial task.
-All four of us have PDAs, thankfully, and we make extensive use of them and an online calendar that can be accessed from any computer with internet access.
-Everything that’s scheduled for the family has to be entered into the calendar or we won’t remember it.
-I mean dance lessons, family gatherings, games, teacher conferences, the day the trash is picked up—absolutely everything.
+Keeping up with where everyone in our family was at any given time, much less when things need to happen, was not a trivial task.
+All of us had PDAs, thankfully, and we made extensive use of them and an online calendar that could be accessed from any computer with internet access.
+Everything that’s scheduled for the family had to be entered into the calendar or we won’t remember it.
+Dance lessons, family gatherings, appointments, games, Girl Scout meetings, teacher conferences, the day the trash was picked up—absolutely everything.

-The catch is that I have to remember to look at the calendar and my to-do list, though, whether online or on my PDA.
-I also have to remember to synchronize the PDA.
-I’m actually pretty good on that part, but have to nag the rest of the family to do it.
-I can even have the PDA’s alarm go off to remind me to do that.
-I haven’t come up with a solution to getting everyone else to sync their PDAs regularly, but I’m working on it..
+The catch is that I had to remember to look at the calendar and my to-do list, though, whether online or on my PDA.
+I also had to remember to synchronize the PDA.
+I was pretty good on that part but had to nag the rest of the family to do it.
+I never came up with a solution to getting everyone else to sync their PDAs regularly.

 Beyond the technical solutions, we have a whiteboard in the kitchen.
-Immediate reminders, like “take the outgoing mail with you when you leave,” or “the garden must be watered today!” go there.
-All of us have gotten pretty good about looking at the white board.
-Katie has her own small board on her bedroom door, where we notes things like, “Do not disturb: MIGRAINE!”
-Sam has his own white board next to his desk, where he puts reminders for himself.
-If I had a desk, I’d probably have one of my own.
+Immediate reminders, like “take the outgoing mail with you when you leave,” or “the garden must be watered today!” went there.
+All of us got pretty good about looking at the whiteboard.
+Katie had her own small board on her bedroom door, where we noted things like, “Do not disturb: MIGRAINE!”
+Sam had his own whiteboard next to his desk where he put reminders for himself.
+When I had a desk, I had one of my own.

-There’s a grocery list on the refrigerator, where we are all supposed to list things as we use them up, or as need arises.
-That’s for non-urgent items, as we only grab it when we’re making a “real” grocery run.
-Anything urgent has to be verbally requested from whoever is out and about (thank $deity for cell phones).
+There was a grocery list on the refrigerator where we were all supposed to list things as we used them up or as the need for them arose.
+That was for non-urgent items, as we only grabbed it when we were making a “real” grocery run.
+Anything urgent had to be verbally requested from whoever was out and about (thank $deity for cell phones).